trofimovadd/odin-recipes/README.md

 # odin-recipes

-In this project I want to practice HTML
+In this project I want to practice HTML and CSS